 A very wise entrepreneur I know always says “Done is better than perfect”.
 He is exactly right.
 When something is done and in use, we can test it, evaluate it, and make it better.
 When we keep on perfecting something, we have no idea whether or not we are going in the right direction.
 It could be that after all of our efforts, the product misses the mark completely, and we are back to square one after having wasted a whole lot of resources.

 A vital part of your data should be feedback from the people who are actually using your instructional product.
-For example, if you are doing onboarding or other company training, you would want feedback from your new employees/trainees.
+For example, if you are doing corporate training or other company learning and development, you would want feedback from your new employees/trainees.
 It would be beneficial to ask them what particular knowledge and skills they’d like to improve, or the instruction course design process that would work best for them.

 As you may know (from reading other articles of mine), I am a teacher.
-So, I’ve seen quite a lot of material prepared by other instructors for their learners.
+So, I’ve seen material prepared by other instructors for their learners.
 I am always amazed by how boring it is.

-Gamification (in case you are not familiar with this term) is an instructional design principle that involves the idea of adding game elements to our instructional design.
-Your LMS can help with this in a big way via plug and play games templates: you plug in the content to an already designed game and your learners play it.
+Gamification (in case you are not familiar with this term) is an instructional design principle that involves the idea of adding game elements to our instructional systems design.
+Your learning management system (LMS) can help with this in a big way via plug and play games templates: you plug in the content to an already designed game and your learners play it.

 Besides being fun, an important element in learning, games can be used as motivators via prizing leading to real rewards.
 Players get stars or points which they can use to “buy” rewards.
 Find out more about rewards here.

-Fortunately, there is a tool to do just that: an LMS with rapid authoring tools.
+Fortunately, there is a learning tool to do just that: an LMS with SCORM rapid authoring tools.
 Rapid authoring is made possible by a library of highly responsive templates.
-For lightning speed development, just use them as-is and plug in your content.
-For super fast development, you can not only plug in your content but also make some changes to the visuals.
-Either way, microlessons can be done in minutes which means that your learning programs, whether it be blended-learning or fully virtual, can be ready in hours (development time obviously depending on the number of lessons, modules, etc.)
+For lightning-speed course development, just use them as-is and plug in your content.
+For super fast professional-development, you can not only plug in your content but also make some changes to the learning objects.
+Either way, microlearning elearning courses can be completed in minutes which means that your learning programs, whether it be blended-learning or fully virtual, can be ready in hours (development time obviously depending on the number of lessons, modules, etc.)